gauteh/abunchoftags/README.md

    but the maildir in question.
 Use the `--mtime` flag to only sync messages that match the `query` and are modified after offlineimap was run: `echo $before_offlineimap`.

-1. Store the current database time for the next `lastmod` search in the local-to-remote step of your next search: `$ notmuch_get_revision /path/to/db`.
+1. Store the current database revision for the next `lastmod` search in the local-to-remote step of your next search: `$ notmuch_get_revision /path/to/db`.

 > Note: `notmuch new` does not detect message changes that do not include a file addition,